 For this example, we will be using the same WinScript Live project that contains the ShowTouch panel.
 This script file is called LED Wall.WS4.

-The script starts off with an ‘Initialize’ Sequence which does nothing more that initialize the front-panel display of the V16Pro.
+The script starts off with an ‘Initialize’ Sequence which does nothing more than initializes the front-panel display of the V16Pro.
 This clears the display and writes some text on the screen that says “LED Wall Example”.

 The Video_Play sequence will start playback on the Binloop unit.
 It is triggered whenever the intClipNumber variable is changed.
 This clip number is relayed to the Binloop to trigger the clip that has been assigned to this number.